 In his role as Research Coordinator, Ryan works to ensure that the research priorities of PEI potato growers are being addressed as well as communicating research results back to growers and industry partners.
 He is also the project lead for the Agronomy Initiative for Marketable yield (AIM), an industry partnership to improve agronomy practices with processing growers.

 Prior to joining the Potato Board in 2012, Ryan worked in the dairy industry as a Publications Editor for Jersey Canada in Guelph, Ontario.
 He also currently serves as Secretary-Manager of the Canadian Milking Shorthorn Society.
 This interest in the dairy industry comes from his family’s dairy and beef farm with registered Milking Shorthorns and Jerseys, which he remains involved with.
 Ryan obtained a B.Sc (Agr) from the Dalhousie Faculty of Agriculture and a M.Sc. specializing in animal genetics from the University of Guelph.
-He currently serves a first year Council member for the PEI Institute of Agrologists and is a Certified Crop Advisor.
+He currently serves President of the PEI Institute of Agrologists and is a Certified Crop Advisor.

 I am originally from Pakistan and pursued my Bachelor of Science in Agricultural Engineering at the University of Agriculture Faisalabad.
 Following that, I completed Masters of Science in Sustainable Design Engineering at University of Prince Edward Island (UPEI).
 My master’s project focused on the development of nutrient-based management zones for site-specific fertilization in potato fields, aligning with my passion on sustainable agriculture.
 During my time at UPEI, I served as teaching assistant, contributing to the academic community.
 After earning my master’s degree, I gained valuable experience as a research associate at Dalhousie University Agriculture Campus.
 I have also had the privilege of presenting my research at various prestigious academic conferences throughout Canada and United States.